 The questions on that card were:

-They don’t seem like much, but Guy spotted imediately how brilliant these questions were.
+They don’t seem like much, but Guy spotted immediately that these questions were brilliant.
 They were exactly what he wanted the store to be good at.
 No more and no less.

 Just as important as what they do ask, is what they don’t ask.

 They didn’t ask how he heard about them.
 They didn’t ask his age or what newspaper he read…

 They didn’t ask questions they were interested in, they asked questions about the things that were important to Guy.

 This is the most important point to bear in mind when you’re picking your survey questions: What’s important to the customer?.
 In fact it’s so important, we’ve made it our golden rule.

 Nobody in the history of the world has ever complained that a satisfaction survey was too short.

 They don’t even complain when they’re too long.

-People just give up, and you miss out on how that customer feels, and whether they’re at risk.
+People just give up, and you never find out how that customer feels, and whether they’re at risk.

-There’s not a standard list of questions that’s better than any other, but it is quite easy to work out what’s best for your customers and your business.
+There’s not a standard list of ‘perfect’ questions that are better than any other, but it is easy to work out what’s best for your customers and your business.

 Ask yourself, “What is our business especially good at?”

-reason they is still important to them.
-Do your customers buy from you because you’re knowledgeable, friendly, fast… what’s your secret sauce?
+Do customers buy from you because you’re knowledgeable, friendly, fast… what’s your secret sauce?

+Don’t worry about what scale to use for your questions.
 It really doesn’t matter.
 And don’t chop and change your scale!
 The harder you make a customer think, the more likely they are to give up on your form and go do something else.

-It shouldn’t be about you finding the answer to something that’s important to you.
+Your open-ended question shouldn’t be about you finding the answer to something that’s important to you.
 There are other, better ways to do that.